whispir/mle-challenge/README.md

   - Docker
   - Any other tool/libary you decide to use

+- **_Setup_**:
   - fork this repository and clone the fork onto your local machine
   - create a new branch for your solution

-    ```bash
-    git checkout -b my-solution
-    ```

   - feel free to commit & push (as you usually would) to this newly created branch as you work on your solution

 - **_Submission_**: When you are ready to submit your solution, you can either
   - open a Pull Request into the `main` branch of the *original* repository (from your branch on your fork).
 We will get a notification once you open your PR and we will review your solution.
 Feel free to also let us know that you've submitted it if you'd like.
   OR
   - zip your repo and email it to us if you prefer to keep your solution private.
-PS: please zip your `.git` as well as we'd like to see how you've at the solution. (`zip -r my-solution.zip .` should do the trick)
+PS: please zip your `.git` as well as we'd like to see how you've approached the solution. (`zip -r my-solution.zip .` should do the trick)

 - And please don't hesitate to reach out to us if any of these instructions are not clear or if you have any questions.